Jana Stewart

-Jana Naretha Anne Stewart (born c.
-1987) is an Australian Senator and former public servant.

-She is a member of the Australian Labor Party (ALP).
+Jana Naretha Anne Stewart (born 27 August 1987) is an Australian politician and former public servant.
+She is a member of the Australian Labor Party (ALP) and was appointed as a Senator for Victoria in April 2022, filling the vacancy caused by the death of Kimberley Kitching.

 Early life and education

 Stewart is an Aboriginal Australian of the Muthi Muthi and Wamba-Wamba peoples.
 Her great-grandmother Alice Kelly was a custodian of Lake Mungo in New South Wales and was involved in negotiations over the Lake Mungo remains.

-Stewart was born in around 1987 and grew up in Melbourne and Swan Hill, Victoria.
+Stewart was born in 1987 and grew up in Melbourne and Swan Hill, Victoria.
 She is the oldest of six children and experienced family violence as a child.
 She attended "at least a dozen" primary schools, and was the only Indigenous student at her high school to finish year 12.
 She completed a master's degree in clinical family therapy at La Trobe University.

 Career

 Prior to entering politics, Stewart worked as a family therapist, university lecturer, and policy adviser on Aboriginal affairs and child protection.
 She worked for Victorian state Aboriginal affairs minister Natalie Hutchins on treaty negotiations.
 She was a later a deputy secretary of the Victorian Department of Justice focusing on Stolen Generations reparations.